 3.2.1.
-First Remove NightStar
+Remove Old NightStar Versions

-First remove any existing NightStar installation you might have on your system.
+If you have NightStar 4.8 or older already installed on your system, you must remove it first.
 The remove-nstar script is provided for this purpose and can be found in the base directory of the DVD and also online at https://redhawk.concurrent-rt.com/NightStar/remove-nstar.
 Execute the script as the root user.

+'''

 bash ./remove-nstar

+'''